 Depending on where you live, there may be a variety of local junkyards near you to choose from.
 Different junkyards will offer different prices for different cars depending on their business needs, so it makes sense to call a few of them to get an idea of what price range you’re looking at.
 If you do call local dealers, make sure to ask if they charge for pickup, and if there are any extra disposal fees for non-metal parts like tires and batteries.

 If they’re offering $500 for your car, but charging $100 for pickup, $50 per tire and $50 for the battery core, you can end up getting only $150 for your damaged car.
 Local dealers are also notorious for haggling, so don’t be surprised if you get one offer over the phone and a different, lower offer from the tow truck driver.

-There are certainly places that buy wrecked cars, and more than likely you have a wrecked car buyer near you.
+One question we often get from our customers is what to do with wrecked cars.
+There are certainly places that pay cash for damaged cars, and buy wrecked cars, and more than likely you have a wrecked car buyer near you.
 It’s just a matter of getting into contact with the right companies who buy wrecked cars.
 Of course, SellMax is one of those companies we buy damaged cars and we will assist you in selling your crashed cars or totaled cars.
 But, you want to leave your options open so you should contact other services like ecology, or a pick and pull yard to compare prices.